unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 Trying to save data makes sense for big data, like collation (where there is not much horizontal fallback to do), or time zones, or country / language names, where (again) we can’t even do much horizontal fallback.

-So let’s go back to the older “rule of thumb”:
+So let’s go back to the older “rule of thumb”: “premature optimization is the root of all evil.”

-_“Rules of Optimization:
-Rule 1: Don't do it.
-Rule 2 (for experts only): Don't do it yet.”_

-_― Michael A. Jackson
-premature optimization is the root of all evil._

 ### Summary